JoeyHendricks/python-benchmark-harness/README.md

         <li><a href="#Regression-testing">Regression testing</a></li>
       </ul>
     </li>
-    <li><a href="#Learn-more-about-QuickPotato">Learn more about QuickPotato</a></li>
+    <li><a href="#Learn-more-about-CouchPotato">Learn more about CouchPotato</a></li>
   </ol>
 </details>

 <!-- CONTENT -->
-## QuickPotato in a nutshell
+## CouchPotato in a nutshell

-QuickPotato is a Python library that aims to make it easier to rapidly profile your software and produce powerful code visualizations that enables you to quickly investigate where potential performance bottlenecks are hidden.
+CouchPotato is a Python library that aims to make it easier to rapidly profile your software and produce powerful code visualizations that enables you to quickly investigate where potential performance bottlenecks are hidden.

-Also, QuickPotato is trying to provide you with a path to add an automated performance testing angle to your regular unit tests or test-driven development test cases allowing you to test your code early in the development life cycle in a simple, reliable, and fast way.
+Also, CouchPotato is trying to provide you with a path to add an automated performance testing angle to your regular unit tests or test-driven development test cases allowing you to test your code early in the development life cycle in a simple, reliable, and fast way.